-Barfoot, Dickens, Makidon, Shyu
+Armitage, Barfoot, Dickens, Makidon, Shyu, Wyrtzen

 DMin studies culminate in the completion of an applied research project.
 A report of the student's project is submitted as a dissertation.
 Note that the term "applied research project" refers to the entire project.
 The term "dissertation" refers to the actual written document.
-Students may register for DM7103 only after they have been admitted to candidacy for the DMin degree.
 3 hours.